drumcap/DataScience/project/shopping recommendation/README.md

 ##	Introduction
 *  The numerous online fashion stores in Korea recommend ‘some items purchased by other members who purchased this item’ or ‘the most popular items’ to their members.
 However the accuracy of recommendation is poor.

-*  To improve the performance of recommendation, I use collaborative filtering with member`s ratings of each item.
+*  To improve the performance of recommendation, I use collaborative filtering with member's ratings of each item.

 ##	Language, Tool, Database
 *	Python
 *	Request, Beautifulsoup (web crawling)
 *	Sqlalchemy, pymongo(connect to Database)
 *	MySQL(save shopping mall data), MongoDB(save vector, similarity)

 ##	Data
 *	The data is crawled from the popular Korean fashion online shopping mall for women.
 *	The number of items :1,030
 *	The number of writers : 32,569
 *	The number of ratings : 153,803 (0.45% is filled)
 *	The ratings of each item are used for collaborative filtering.

 ##	Collaborative filtering
 * Model
 	*	User based CF